CodosaurusLLC/CodosaurusLLC.github.io/sum-of-a-batch/fix.md

 If the ABV is _slightly_ short of the yeast's alleged alcohol tolerance, you might have simply gotten a slightly underperforming batch.&nbsp;
 Or it may be in need of nutrients.&nbsp;
+(Adding them after the start is tricky, and beyond the scope of this page.)&nbsp;
 Or other conditions may be less than ideal, such as temperatures well outside that yeast's preference.&nbsp;
-Try moving it to a place with better conditions, and/or adding a little bit of nutrient, dissolving it in a bit of water _first_ to avoid the "Diet Coke and Mentos effect" (aka Mead Geyser).
+Try moving it to a place with better conditions, and/or adding a _little_ bit of nutrient.&nbsp;
+(Dissolve it in a bit of water _first_, to avoid the "Diet Coke and Mentos effect", aka Mead Geyser.)

 If the ABV is _well_ short of the tolerance, you likely have a stuck fermentation.&nbsp;